UpstreamDataInc/goosebit/README.md

 ### Software Repository

-Software packages (`*.swu` files) can be hosted directly on the gooseBit server or on an external server. gooseBit parses the software metadata to determine compatibility with specific hardware models and revisions.
+Software packages (`*.swu`/`*.raucb` files) can be hosted directly on the gooseBit server or on an external server. gooseBit parses the software metadata to determine compatibility with specific hardware models and revisions.

 ### Device Update Modes